The History of Trinity Western University

 The next milestones for the University included incorporating ACTS Seminaries and the School of Graduate studies, which offer masters and doctoral programs in theological studies, counselling psychology, and humanities.

-TWU leads the way in Canada for liberal arts education, and offers 42 undergraduate and 16 graduate degree programs.
-TWU has earned national recognition in educational surveys for its overall quality of education reported in The Globe and Mail and Maclean’s magazine.
-TWU has three Canada Research Chairs: in Developmental Genetics and Disease; Interpretation, Religion, and Culture; and in Dead Sea Scrolls Studies.
+TWU leads the way in Canada for Christian liberal arts education, and offers 42 undergraduate and 17 graduate degree programs.
+TWU has earned national recognition in educational surveys for its overall quality of education reported in The Globe and Mail University Report and Maclean’s magazine.
+TWU has four Canada Research Chairs: in Developmental Genetics and Disease; Interpretation, Religion, and Culture; Dead Sea Scrolls Studies; and in Patient-Reported Outcomes.

 Trinity Western University provides a wide array of learning experiences, whether degree or non-degree, in its satellite campuses and through its various schools and institutes: